RASHOMON REVIEW & ANALYSIS

 Author Ryûnosuke Akutagawa, who wrote the novels that inspired the film (Rashômon, 1914, and In A Grove, 1922), directly inspired the narrative play displayed by Kurosawa.
 In this sense, he didn’t really come up with anything unique.

-That being said, applying such ideas in filmmaking was definitely a tricky process.
-The job of a director is much more constrictive than that of an author.
+That being said, applying such ideas in filmmaking was a tricky process.
+A director's job is much more constrictive than an author's.
 The filmmaker has to fabricate every visual detail, whereas the author that Kurosawa did more elegant than any director before him.

 In addition, it is no secret that Kurosawa was heavily influenced by American cinema.
-This is arguably part of the reason why many of his samurai films became so accessible on a global scale.
-It is also the reason why many Japanese film critics voiced their dislike of Rashomon and its non-Japaneseness.
+This is arguably part of the reason many of his samurai films became so accessible globally.
+It is also why many Japanese film critics voiced their dislike of Rashomon and its non-Japaneseness.

-One thing is certain, Rashomon will never go out of style.
-Against expectations, it grabbed the attention of the world and changed Japanese cinema forever after.
-It is essential watching for anyone with an interest in the history of Japanese cinema.
+One thing is certain: Rashomon will never go out of style.
+Against expectations, it grabbed the world's attention and forever changed Japanese cinema.
+It is essential viewing for anyone interested in the history of Japanese cinema.
 A better introduction to classic Japanese films can hardly be found.

 References